gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/12/walkthrough.md

 Here we have added in the serialiser and aggregator for the ReservoirItemsUnion object.
 Gaffer will automatically aggregate these sketches, using the provided aggregator, so they will keep up to date as new edges are added to the graph.
 ${STORE_TYPES_JSON}

-An edge A-B was added to the graph 1000 times.
+An edge A-B of group "red" was added to the graph 1000 times.
 Each time it had the stringsSample property containing a randomly generated string.
 Here is the edge:
 ```
 ${GET_A-B_EDGE_RESULT}
 ```